10 Steps to Refinancing Your Home and Why You Need Your Real Estate Attorney

 Step 2 – Find the the right refinance loan.
 Get quotes from at least three mortgage lenders or brokers.

 Step 4 – Order the appraisal and know your home value.

 Step 5 – Your application and appraisal will be submitted to the underwriter for review.
 They will appraise your home to determine the amount of equity, which will determine your refinance amount.

 Step 6 – Review loan approval and conditions.

 Step 7 – Lock in an interest rate.

 Step 9 – Scrutinize all documents by reviewing them before the closing.
 Sign all documents if they are in order.

 Step 10 – Close on your loan and know the fees you will need to pay.

 With over 50 years experience as an attorney, Richard S. Weinstein assists clients with the important financial situations in their lives.
 Whether you are dealing with bankruptcy, real estate (both commercial and residential, including short sales, foreclosures and title insurance), estate planning, probate, business formations, or sales or mergers, Richard S. Weinstein is the attorney with the education, experience and knowledge you need!
-Call us at (561) 745-3040 or visit us at
+Call us at (561) 745-3040 or visit his website at rweinsteinlaw.com.

 Law Office of Richard S. Weinstein, P.A.